 The quality of your home, can be a way to share with the world what you've achieved and show off your personality.
 Trends vary over time, and maybe you'd like some new French doors and a kitchen island to suit that.

 Your family might be expanding and a playroom might be necessary?
-Perhaps you want to have an at-home gym or yoga room or even begin working from home?
+Perhaps you want a conservatory or an office space to begin working from home?
 Over time, our needs change, so our homes need to reflect that.